jrasmusson/swiftui/SampleApps/iExpense/README.md

 But structs are value based.
 There can be only one owner.

-What that means is that if we have two SwiftUI views and we send them both the same struct to work with, they actually each have a unique copy of that struct; ifone changes it, the other won't see that change.
+What that means is that if we have two SwiftUI views and we send them both the same struct to work with, they actually each have a unique copy of that struct; if one changes it, the other won't see that change.
 On the other hand, if we create an instance of a classes and send that to both views, they *will* share changes.

-The reason why @State only works with structs is because when we change @State in a class, we aren't changing the reference of state.
+The reason why `@State` only works with structs is because when we change `@State` in a class, we aren't changing the reference of state.
 It remains the same.

 Yes we are changing the values of state.
 But everyone gets the same value.
 No change.